phalcon-orphanage/docs/en/reference/phql.rst

     // Execute the query returning a result if any
     $cars = $query->execute();

-From a controller or a view, it's easy create/execute them using an injected :doc:`models manager <../api/Phalcon_Mvc_Model_Manager>`:
+From a controller or a view, it's easy to create/execute them using an injected :doc:`models manager <../api/Phalcon_Mvc_Model_Manager>`:

 .. code-block:: php